Modglmtemp/Modglm/readme.md

 `model.summary` is strictly a reproduction of a results summary table provided by the model (i.e. `summary(pois)`).

 Finally, `intsplot` provides a graphical depiction of the interaction point estimates computed observation-wise, plotted against the model-predicted outcome (see also Ai & Norton, 2003).
 This plot is created using `ggplot2`.
 This provides a snapshot summary of the interaction effects present in the data, including the significance values and the potential range in the observed interaction effects.

+## Real data example

+We use data provided by our 2015 paper (blinded for review) to demonstrate the use of these functions.